 Why accounting for ecosystems?

 Ecosystems and the benefits that flow from them are poorly recorded in the national economic accounts.
-Today, only when their value can be incorporated into the price of some product is account really taken of the contribution they make.
-And when their market price is zero, as is often the case, they simply don’t exist in national accounting terms.
+Today, only when their value can be incorporated into the price of some product is account really taken of the contribution they make; and in that case the full cost of their reproduction is not always covered by market price.
+When their market price is zero, as is often the case, they simply don’t exist in national accounting terms.
 As a result they can be appropriated for production or simply degraded without any recording.
 Thus a range of ecosystem services that support production are just considered as “externalities”, and all the free amenities and regulating services supplied by thriving ecosystems are largely outside the calculation of our ‘wealth’ in conventional measures such as GDP.

-In this Report we have argued that these free ecosystem services should be somehow measured, valued and added to existing measures such GDP to provide more inclusive aggregates to guide decisions by policy makers, businesses and consumers.
+In this Report we have argued that these free ecosystem services should be somehow measured, valued, their maintenance costs priced and aggregated to existing measures such National Income or Final Consumption to provide more inclusive aggregates to guide decisions by policy makers, businesses and consumers.
 From the beginning of the TEEB project, accounting has been acknowledged as a necessary component, because the protection and maintenance of public goods such as the life-support functions provided by ecosystem services are fundamental to notions of sustainable development.
 As a step towards developing such accounts, this study has examined the possible contribution of environmental accounting in general and ecosystem accounting in particular to the economics of ecosystems and biodiversity.
 Our key findings are as follows:

 Ecosystem accounts can be implemented across a range of geographical scales relevant to prevailing governance models and societal welfare considerations.
 The basic scales are the Global/Continental, the National/Regional, and the Local.
 Each scale corresponds to a different governance framework.
 The Global/Continental scale is the one of general objectives, stated by international conventions, requiring simplified accounts that can be used to monitor the main trends and distortions for all countries.
 The National/Regional scale is where the enforcement of environmental policies and regulations prevails, through environmental agencies, and ministries of economy, statistical offices and courts.
 The Local scale is the action level: local government, site level, management, projects, case studies, and business.
 This is the scale where assessing and valuing ecosystem services are essential and feasible – because informed actors can express their real preferences.

 From a policy and data point of view, ecosystem accounting should be prioritised from a top-down perspective, not bottom-up.
 To each of the three governance scales addressed above can be assigned a mission, an access to data and a time frame.
 If there is any chance of integrating the environment in economic decision making, the strategy should consider the three interconnected tiers and their feasibility, but overall local decisions have increasingly to take account of global contexts.
-Thus as our local case studies have shown, while issues may vary from one locality to another, rarely are there sufficient expertise or data resources to gain a complete picture at the micro scale.
+Thus as our local case studies have shown, while issues may vary from one locality to another, rarely are there sufficient expertise or data resources to gain a complete picture at the micro scale, in particular when considering spatial interactions and feedbacks.
 Regional and global assessments can, however, provide a framework in which local decisions about the benefits and costs of management interventions can be made.

 Simplified global scale ecosystem accounts, updated annually can be used to assess losses in total ecological potential in physical units, and ultimately the costs of restoring the capacity of ecosystems to delivering services from one year to the next.
-This maintenance cost is the ecosystem capital consumption which can be used in two ways:
+This maintenance cost is the ecosystem capital consumption which can be accounted in two ways: